 10. Tina Fey is the first female head writer in the show’s history

 The funny lady made it big long before she left the show.
 She made history by being the first female head writer.
-The experience gave her a lot of interesting material that she went on to create 30 Rock where she played herself and Alec Baldwin portrayed a version of Lorne Michaels.
-Crazy things like male writers peeing in jars in their office in the episode “Sun Tea” was actually true to real life.
+The experience gave her a lot of interesting material that she used when she went on to create 30 Rock, where she played herself and Alec Baldwin portrayed a version of Lorne Michaels.
+Crazy things like male writers peeing in jars in their office in the episode “Sun Tea” were actually true to real life.